Skip to main content

 No other organization helps donors achieve their charitable goals quite like we do.
 For decades, we have partnered with advisors like you to ensure that individuals and families have the best tools to support the issues, organizations and communities they care about.

 We’d like to highlight some key dates that may be of interest to your clients as they consider their year-end philanthropic planning.
-The deadlines outlined below will help ensure that your clients’ charitable wishes are processed in a timely manner.
+Meeting the deadlines outlined below will help ensure that your clients’ charitable wishes are processed in a timely manner.

 Give to the Max Day